luisacicolini/luisacicolini.github.io/src/pages/posts/acl2.md

 title: "acl2"
 date: "02.28.2025"
 ---
-# FSM extraction with ACL2
+# fsm extraction with acl2

 ACL2 is a very nice proof assistant, that contains a bunch of libraries (`books`), each of which contains theorems useful for formal verification.
 In particular, they have a tool to verify SystemVerilog designs by extracting a FSM from the design (the FSM format is called `svex`) such that it can be fed to a SAT solver (Hunt 2006).